dstroot/react-infinite-scroll/README.md

 * Use a *preload* in the Head to retrieve the first page of API results as soon as the page begins to load.
 This is a performance optimization.
 * Use `IntersectionObserver` to lazy load the images.
 We will create a custom React hook called "use-intersectiion-observer.js".
 Lazy loading the images is a big performance and bandwidth improvement because only images that the user will view are loaded.
 * As we load the image we will use only CSS to "blur up" the image.
-* Infinite scrolling is done by retrieving a "page" of 6 images through the Unsplash API and *appending* them to the images we have already retrieved.
+* Infinite scrolling is accomplished by retrieving a "page" of 6 images through the Unsplash API and *appending* them to the images we have already retrieved.
 If the visible image is the next to last image in our list, then increment the page, which kicks off another API call, which appends six more images.
 Thus infinite scrolling!

 ### How to run it locally